hund030/TeamsFx_Wiki_review/Respond-to-card-actions-in-Teams.md

 ### Step 3: add action handler

 #### For TypeScript / JavaScript Bot App:
-You can handle a new action invoked by Adaptive Card with TeamsFx SDK's class `TeamsFxAdaptiveCardActionHandler`.
+You can handle a new action by Adaptive Card with TeamsFx SDK's class `TeamsFxAdaptiveCardActionHandler`.
 You need to customize the action in this step, such as calling an API, processing data, or any other action as per your business need.

-You can create a new file bot `/src/cardActions/doSomethingActionHandler.js(ts)`:
+You can create a new file `/src/cardActions/doSomethingActionHandler.js(ts)`:

 ```javascript
 /** JavaScript **/